lwe/chproxy/README.md

 # The missing proxy management CLI: _chproxy_

-Most \*nix utilities support proxy environment variables, like `proxy`, `http_proxy` or `no_proxy`.
-However, some don't play so well, including Java tools like _gradle_ or _maven_.
+`chproxy` is an opinionated tool to switch between multiple proxy settings.
+In addition providing support for tools that do not work with proxy environment variables, like `proxy`, `http_proxy` or `no_proxy`.
 Switching between work :necktie: and other :tshirt: environments usually requires to change proxies and environments.
 While changing the `ENV` is rather simple, having it propagated to all tools is tricky.

-The `chproxy` helps and currently supports changing the proxy settings for:

-- :white_check_mark: gradle, with `chproxy gradle [--dry-run] [<config>]`
-- :white_check_mark: maven, with `chproxy maven [--dry-run] [<config>]`
-- :white_check_mark: IntelliJ (supports proxy.pac) and other JetBrains products, with `chproxy intellij [--dry-run] [<config>]`

-The `chproxy` CLI works by reading the current environment proxy variables and updating the tool specific configuration.

 ## Installation

 Make sure you have an up-to-date Ruby (at least 2.0) installed on your system and are running macOS or Linux.

 ### Choose your installation method: